pravarkumar/M/Work Vs Day/Todays.md

 1) CS 228 : Ps 4 finish + Ps 5 finish + Do at least 3 assignments stated + see DPLL and CDCL for any theory

-3) CS 231 : Assembly last class fully theory finish + full clarity with recursion with practice + see inlab

 BS PYQ + BS inlab + BS paper

 Heap PYQ